-Our success is impacted not only by efficient and profitable effective customer acquisition and growth in brand awareness, but also by our ability to retain customers, engage with our community and encourage repeat purchases.
-Existing customers, whom we define as customers in a year who have purchased from us in any prior year, have historically accounted account for a greater and greater share of active customers and a greater percentage of net sales over time.
+Our success is impacted not only by efficient and effective customer acquisition and growth in brand awareness, but also by our ability to retain customers, engage with our community and encourage repeat purchases.
+Existing customers, whom we define as customers in a year who have purchased from us in any prior year, account for a greater and greater share of active customers over time.